aspnetzero/documents/doc/Getting-Started-Angular.md

 #### Run The Application

-Open command line and run the following command:
+Open the command line and run the following command:

     npm start